-Our people strategy was developed in support of our broader business strategy, The New Equation.
-We are focused on being the world's leading developer of talent and enabling our people with greater agility and confidence in a rapidly changing world.
-Specific focus areas include creating a resilient foundation for times of change through supporting the well-being of our people and enabling effective delivery, developing inclusive leaders for a shifting world and enabling our workforce for today's realities and tomorrow's possibilities.
+Our people strategy is focused on being the world's leading developer of talent and enabling our people with greater agility and confidence in a rapidly changing world.
+Specific focus areas include creating a resilient foundation for times of change through elevating the people experience to enable effective delivery; developing inclusive leaders for a shifting world; and enabling our workforce through continuous upskilling to meet today's realities and tomorrow's possibilities.